jtp184/lil_blaster/README.md

 ### `send_code`

-When codexes are available, the send_code command will generate and send a transmission based on the passed symbol
+When codexes are available, the send_code command will generate and send a transmission based on the passed symbol.

 ```bash
 # By default, sends the value of ConfigFile[:default_code]